 XXL Printed fabric background design on heavy 270g Gaberdine 100% Cotton fabric depicting the blue version of the Flemish Florals Embroidery project

 Choose from two options - Muted or Full Brightness depending on your preference.
 See images with the comparison of both next to each other This is the largest print I have ever had made!
 This is because I wanted to make each of the tulip heads large enough for you to add extra details with the thread especially if you decide to colour blend a.k.a. paint with thread The full outer size is a huge 40 x 32cm.

 Within this design I have allowed a working margin around the flowers that is a minimum of an inch from the edge, allowing you be able to manoeuvre an embroidery hoop around the design as you work

 Background pattern prints are suitable for both: Freehand Machine Embroidery & Hand Embroidery You will receive a bonus glossy inkjet print of the original image on thin card.
 (One card print will be sent per order.)
 This is to be used as reference as you sew.
 If you have a magnifying glass, this may be useful if you want to really examine the colours on the flowers to aid your depiction.

 This project, along with all of my other print projects, is as wide as your imagination!
 There are no rules - only your individual response to the background fabric to be used as your creative spark!

 This project is suitable for beginners: You could simply use this as a first attempt at freehand machine embroidery, just put your foot down and create anything from a messy thread scribble to trying to follow the outside of the flowers with your needle.

+This project is suitable for improvers to intermediates: If you have already tried free-motion and want to do more, this offers a great solution for you too.
 You have a choice of whether to try and hone your accuracy skills by accurately tracing the outlines of each of the flowers in limited colours.
 For the next step up once you are ready, you could begin to tackle the 'colouring in' of the flowers.
 Again, this could be with a limited, basic thread colour palette to get to used to following the printed design whilst your skills are improving.

 The project is suitable for highly skilled freehand machine embroidery practitioners: This printed background could provide months worth of honing, colour blending and design options to the most advanced of thread painting practitioners.
 The dense weave and weight of the fabric will allow you to work very heavily with your stitching and can layer upon layer with different colours, textures and variety of finishes of your threads.
 If you are intending to do this, despite its weight, I would suggest using 2 layers or tear away stabiliser behind to allow for any excess tension in the fabric.

 Like the Autumn Leaves design, I have had two varieties of finish printed for the flowers: Muted The muted version allows those who are looking to fully embroider and thread paint all of the flower heads, to have their stitching really stand out from a muted tone of the background, yet still give you enough detail to prompt your stitching

 Full Brightness The full brightness background is the same colour as the reference photograph in its vivid full coloured glory.
 This background is best for beginners as if you decide to just outline, add a little bit of shading/highlights or thread scribble, the beauty of the background will shine brightly.
 Your stitching will be less visible than the above, which will allow you relax more into the craft as you learn.
 Even if your stitching has a few tricky patches, due to the strong print, you will still end up with a beautiful piece that you can proudly mount as your first attempt at free-motion.